 When choosing a recycled base material, you change something by making a positive impact on the enormous amount of plastic waste our planet contains.
 Your goal is to create a product as sustainable as possible and making it work into a cradle to cradle, perfectly closed loop, system.
 This is challenging in ways like product stability, consistent incoming product and afterlife.

 But you’ll show the world what plastic processing is all about, finding solutions which are not only functional but also reducing and re-using plastic waste.

 Sometimes the best way to be sustainable is to restrict the quantity of material used.
 This goes from foamed material to reducing the bulk density by adding low density fillers.
 This changes your properties and processing.

 Most of the time, these improved properties are targeted in function of the specific density.

 Lightweight is one of the most important tools in sustainability just by needing less material, you’ll create less waste and put less stress on our natural resources.

 There are projects where innovation exceeds sustainability.
 In this category we’ll push the properties of the materials further than ever before.

 By adding certain types of fibres, speciality fillers, tailor made additives, we’ll improve the characteristics of the material drastically while not sacrificing other properties.

 This often results in stronger, tougher, more flexible, … products.
-Fortunately, this often gives the option to reduce material usage resulting in a sustainable solution anyway.
+Fortunately, this often gives the option to reduce material usage, usage of recycled materials, inclusion of biowood raw materials, etc. resulting in a sustainable solution anyway.

 Contact us to discuss your desired material properties